Composably secure data processing for Gaussian-modulated continuous variable quantum key distribution: Introduction

-In this work, we consider the basic CV-QKD protocol based on Gaussian modulation of coherent states and homodyne detection (even though our approach can be readily extended to considering heterodyne detection and other types of CV-QKD protocols).
-Starting from a simulation of the quantum communication in noisy conditions, we process the generated data into a finite-size secret key which is composably secure against collective Gaussian attacks.
-Besides developing the technical procedure step-by-step, we implement it completely in the open-access Python library (CVQKDsim) associated with this research paper~\cite{library}.
-In particular, our procedure for data processing matches the composable secret key rate recently developed in Ref.~\cite{freeSPACE}, valid for both free-space and fiber-based communication links.
+In this work, we consider the basic CV-QKD protocol based on Gaussian modulation of coherent states and homodyne detection.
+Starting from a simulation of the quantum communication in typical noisy conditions, we process the generated data into a finite-size secret key which is composably secure against collective Gaussian attacks.
+Besides developing the technical procedure step-by-step, we implement it in an open-access Python library associated with this paper~\cite{library}.
+In particular, our procedure for data processing is based on the composable secret key rate developed in Ref.~\cite[Sec.
+III]{freeSPACE}.

-In order to address a short-range regime with relatively-high values of the signal to noise ratio (SNR), the step of EC is based on high-rate (non-binary) low-density parity check codes (LDPC)~\cite{Mackay1, Mackay2,Duan,Duan2,Pacher_LDPC}, whose decoding is performed by means of a suitable iterative sum-product algorithm~\cite{Mackay2,sumALGO} (even though the min-sum algorithm~\cite{Mario} can be used as an alternative).
+In order to address a short-range regime with relatively high values of the signal to noise ratio (SNR), the step of EC is based on high-rate (non-binary) low-density parity check codes (LDPC)~\cite{Mackay1, Mackay2,Duan,Duan2,Pacher_LDPC}, whose decoding is performed by means of a suitable iterative sum-product algorithm~\cite{Mackay2,sumALGO} (even though the min-sum algorithm~\cite{Mario} can be used as an alternative).
 After EC, the procedure of PA is based on universal hash functions~\cite{hashAPP}.
 Because of the length of the generated strings can be substantial, techniques with low complexity are preferred, so that we use the Toeplitz-based hash function, which is simple, parallelizable and can moreover be accelerated by using the Fast Fourier Transform (FFT)~\cite{FFT}.

 The paper is structured as follows.
-In Sec.~\ref{sec:coherentanalysis} we start with the description of the coherent state protocol assuming a realistic model for the detector setup.
+In Sec.~\ref{sec:coherentanalysis} we start with the description of the coherent-state protocol including a realistic model for the detector setup.
 After an initial analysis of its asymptotic security, we discuss the steps of parameter estimation (PE), EC and PA, ending with the composable secret key rate of the protocol.
 In Sec.~\ref{sec:processing}, we go into further details of the protocol simulation and data processing, also presenting the pseudocode for the entire process.
 In Sec.~\ref{sec:simulations} we provide numerical results that are obtained by our Python library in simulated experiments.
 Finally, Sec.~\ref{sec:conclusions} is for conclusions.